Disappearance of Amy Lynn Bradley: Aftermath and rewards

 The FBI is currently offering a reward of up to $25,000 for any information that could potentially lead to finding Bradley or leading to the arrest and conviction of person(s) responsible for her disappearance.
 The family has offered a $250,000 reward for information leading to her safe return and a reward of $50,000 for information leading to her current location.

 Bradley's case was featured on Unsolved Mysteries, America's Most Wanted, and the television show Disappeared.
 Her case was also the subject of episode 59 of the Casefile podcast, episode 647 of Generation Why (podcast), and the podcast Crime Junkie and The Casual Criminalist.
 On July 16, 2025, a three-part documentary series titled Amy Bradley Is Missing was released on Netflix.
+The Netflix series was nominated for the 2026 GLAAD Media Award for Outstanding Documentary.

 Renewed attention was paid to her case after the disappearance of Natalee Holloway in 2005.

-In July 2025, podcast host Ethan Klein announced on the H3 Podcast that he would offer a $1,000,000 reward for any information or actions leading Bradley being safely returned home.
+On July 27, 2025, podcast host Ethan Klein announced on the H3 Podcast that he would offer a $1,000,000 reward for any information or actions leading to Bradley being safely returned home.